Aarhus University Seal

 The standard scope of an assessment is about 6-8 pages and a specific form is used (the form can be found on this page).
 The assessment should reach the Graduate School of Health no later than six weeks before the public defence in order for the public defence to take place at the agreed upon date.

-It is the responsibility of the chairman of the committee to divide the work among the members of the assessment committee and to integrate the individual contributions so that the assessment forms a whole without inconsistencies in style or opinions (e.g. use 'we' instead of 'I').
+It is the responsibility of the chair of the committee to divide the work among the members of the assessment committee and to integrate the individual contributions so that the assessment forms a whole without inconsistencies in style or opinions (e.g. use 'we' instead of 'I').
 For this reason appendices to the assessment will not be accepted.

 The assessment must be approved by the Head of the Graduate School of Health before the public defence can take place.
-The chairman of the committee is contacted in case the assessment is found to need elaboration or clarification.
+The chair of the committee is contacted in case the assessment is found to need elaboration or clarification.
 The form used for the assessment follows the following format:

 The assessment begins with a description of certain formal requirements: